-The College is currently implementing strategic project which will look to devising a plan for medium to long term delivery of a digital curriculum to ensure that our pedagogy, online platforms and assessment approaches support a blended learning delivery.
-In addition, we commenced work on a Green Skills Academy which will enable us to develop our curriculum offer in green technology.
-The Academy is focuses on providing courses in energy, transportation and sustainable construction.
+The College is currently implementing a strategic project which will look to devising a plan for medium to long term delivery of a digital curriculum to ensure that our pedagogy, online platforms and assessment approaches support a blended learning delivery.

-A Student Experience Strategy has been devised with clear stretch targets which underpins the College's Ambition 2025.
-As part of the Student Experience Strategy a new pedagogical model has been developed which focuses delivery on employer engagement, digital, EDI and active learning.
+A Student Experience Strategy is in place to ensure we have clear stretch targets which underpins the College's Ambition 2025.
+As part of the Student Experience Strategy a new pedagogical model has been implemented which focuses delivery on employer engagement, digital, EDI and active learning.